mattsb42/accretion/README.rst

 #########

-The goal of Accretion is to provide tooling that makes it simple to integration language-native dependency management with AWS Lambda.
+The goal of Accretion is to provide tooling that makes it simple to integrate language-native dependency management with AWS Lambda.

 For details, please see the `project documentation`_